cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-bff/index.md

     - Once you run the application, Gitpod gives the option to make the port **Public**, in the bottom-right corner.Once you make the port Public, it gives you the option to **Open Preview** or **Open Browser**.

 === "Desktop/Laptop"
-    - Open a browser to `http://localhost:3000/api-docs` to see the swagger page
+    - Open a browser to `http://localhost:3000` to see the app

     - Expand our service from the list, click `Try it out`, then click `Execute`